elsanussi-s-mneina/elsanussi-s-mneina/README.md

 Hi,
 My name is Elsanussi Mneina.
 I am searching for my next position.
 I am:
-- A software developer with 2 years industry experience in C#, and 11 months experience at a college in Python.
+- A software developer with 2 years and 3 months industry experience in C#, and 11 months experience at a college in Python.
 - interested in functional programming (Haskell, Elm, F#, etc.) and in natural languages (English, Arabic, French, Latin, Irish, etc.).
+- Currently learning React.js with Rescript, and Javascript (as of May 2021)
+- Has dabbled with Flutter/Dart, has made significant projects in the past in WPF + C#, and also in C++.
 - If you want my resumé, send a message to my email address at: elsanussi.m@outlook.com.

 Now, feel free to browse through some projects I made.
 You might find something useful.